NVDA Roadmap

 We encourage contributions from the community!

-Please explore NVDA’s GitHub repository or user group to learn more about how you can get involved.
+Please explore NVDA’s GitHub repository or user groups to learn more about how you can get involved.